How to perform a gradual rollout

 The key benefits of gradual rollouts are that you can experiment rapidly on a controlled group and roll back quickly if the experiment goes wrong.
 This reduces the risk of failure, improves software quality, improves user experience, and optimizes resource utilization.

-How to Perform a Gradual Rollout with Unleash
+How to perform a gradual rollout with Unleash

 With Unleash set up, you can use your application to talk to Unleash through one of our SDKs.